crmplease/coder/README.md

 Config for AddCodeToMethodRector:
 - setMethod: method name, to which need to add code
 - setCode: code which need to add

+Config for AddTraitToClassRector:
+- setTrait: trait name, to which need to add to class